 During fetal development, a small flap-like opening — the foramen ovale (foh-RAY-mun oh-VAY-lee) — is usually present between the right and left upper chambers of the heart.
-It normally closes within the first or second year of life.
+It normally closes during infancy.
 When the foramen ovale doesn't close, it's called a patent foramen ovale.

 Most people with a patent foramen ovale don't know they have it, because it's usually a hidden condition that doesn't create signs or symptoms.